 The Amazon Alexa app is available for free on the Apple App Store and Google Play Store, so you get an identical experience no matter what smartphone you own.
 The same can’t be said for the Apple AirPods Pro, which requires an iOS or iPadOS device to access updates and take advantage of any software features.

 iPhone owners get a host of excellent features with the AirPods Pro, like spatial audio with head tracking (Apple’s version of object-based surround sound), Find My AirPods, hands-free Siri access, customizable controls, Adaptive EQ, and battery optimization to list a few.
 Die-hard Apple fans will appreciate how instantaneously the earbuds sync across Apple devices when linked under the same iCloud account, which is great for automatic device switching.
 One feature Apple refuses to add to its repertoire is a custom EQ module, which Amazon includes at a basic level for its Echo Buds.

 Downloading the Alexa app opens the door to a few other features, like voice assistant integration across your smart home Alexa devices and syncing up various music services (Amazon Music HD or Audible).
 You also get unrestricted access to Amazon’s ear tip fit test; Apple offers this feature too, but again, its utility is limited to Apple hardware.
-Universal access to Amazon’s ear tip fit test is reason enough to buy the Echo Buds (2nd Gen) over the AirPods Pro: it’s an easy way to check your work and make sure you found the optimal ear tips, which is key for the best isolation and noise cancelling performance.
+Universal access to Amazon’s ear tip fit test is reason enough to buy the Echo Buds (2nd Gen) over the AirPods Pro: it’s an easy way to check your work and make sure you found the optimal ear tips, which is key for the best isolation and noise canceling performance.

-Does the AirPods Pro or Echo Buds have better noise cancelling?
+Does the AirPods Pro or Echo Buds have better noise canceling?